 Asian Vegetable Noodle Broth Bowls with Pan Seared Fish are satisfying, healthful, light and versatile and a delicious dinner for two!

 How’s your New Year’s resolution going?
 Okay, mine not so good.
 However, I did manage to peel off the pounds I gained over the holidays–albeit slooooowly.

 This warm weather is freaking me out.
 It was 80 degrees here today and I just couldn’t find it in myself to put on a pair of shorts or even capris!
 I like clothes that cover and need to get it in gear!
 It’s never too late in the year to start eating better.

 A “broth bowl” is a flavorful and satisfying way to eat a more healthy diet.
 Even if you blew off your resolutions a long time ago, this Asian-inspired meal with whole-grain noodles, vegetables and pan-seared fish is a light yet comforting meal.

-Although this is not actually a soup, a hot broth-based soup can help a person feel full faster when they’re trying to lose weight.
+Although this is not actually a soup, hot broth-based soup can help a person feel full faster when they’re trying to lose weight.
 The broth in a broth bowl takes the place of a sauce.
 And hey, we know sauces tend to add fat and calories.
 Fiber from the noodles and vegetables in this dish is an added bonus.

 You could cook the broccoli in the broth, but I like to blanch it separately in salted water then shock it in an ice bath to set the color.
 I save that water then cook the noodles in it which saves resources and nutrients from the broccoli.